datacamp/courses-introduction-to-r/chapter3.md

 empire_strikes <- c(290.475067, 247.9)
 return_jedi <- c(309.306177, 165.8)

-# Construct matrix:
+# Construct matrix
 star_wars_matrix <- matrix(c(new_hope, empire_strikes, return_jedi), nrow = 3,
     byrow = TRUE)

+# Add your code here such that rows and columns of star.wars have a name
 colnames(star_wars_matrix) <- c("US", "non-US")
 rownames(star_wars_matrix) <- c("A new hope", "The empire strikes back", "Return of the Jedi")

-# Print the matrix to the console:
+# Print the matrix to the console
 star_wars_matrix
 ```